snoyberg/posa-chapter/warp.md

 Both Yesod, a web application framework, and `mighty`, an HTTP server, are implemented over Warp.
 According to our throughput benchmark,
-`mighty` provides performance on par with `nginx`.
+`mighty` provides performance on a par with `nginx`.
 This article will explain
 the architecture of Warp and how we improved its performance.
-Warp can run on many platforms including Linux, BSD variants, MacOS, and Windows.
+Warp can run on many platforms, including Linux, BSD variants, MacOS, and Windows.
-To make our explanation simple, however, we will talk about Linux only for the rest of this article.
+To simplify our explanation, however, we will only talk about Linux for the remainder of this article.

 ## Network programming in Haskell